ietf-wg-alto/draft-ietf-alto-unified-props-new/definition.md

 ## Relationship with Other ALTO Resources {#def-relationship-to-other-resources}

-[](#RFC7285) recognizes that some properties MAY be specific to an ALTO resource, such as a network map.
+[](#RFC7285) recognizes that some properties for some entity domains MAY be specific to an ALTO resource, such as a network map.
 Accordingly Section 10.8.1 of [](#RFC7285) defines the concept of `resource-specific endpoint properties`, and indicates that dependency by prefixing the property name with the ID of the resource on which it depends.
 That document defines one resource-specific property, namely the `pid` property, whose value is the name of the PID containing that endpoint in the associated network map.

 This document takes a different approach.
 Instead of defining the dependency by qualifying the property name, this document attaches the dependency to the